 A review of leadership theory with an emphasis given to the moral and ethical aspects related thereto.
 The identification and development of leadership characteristics will be stressed with the intent to inspire moral gains on a personal and organizational level.
 Various tools will be utilized throughout the course to facilitate the identification or development of a student's leadership traits.
-Prerequisite: Application and acceptance to the MBA program is necessary prior to enrolling in this course.
-Fee \$150.
+Note: There is a fee of \$150 if you are taking this course dually enrolled with LDR 5063...